Dumbbell Lying Oblique V-Up

 Instructions

-- Focus on keeping your movements slow and controlled to maximize muscle engagement and minimize risk of injury.
+- Ensure your movements are slow and controlled to maximize muscle engagement.

 Tips & Tricks

-- Maintain a steady breathing pattern; exhale as you lift and inhale as you lower back down to the starting position.
+- Exhale as you lift your legs and torso, inhale as you return to the starting position.

-- Keep your neck relaxed and avoid straining by looking towards your legs rather than tucking your chin excessively.
+- Keep your neck relaxed and avoid straining it by looking straight ahead.

 Frequently Asked Questions